ivadomed/multimodal-registration/README.md

 This repository contains a file `train_synthmorph.py` allowing to easily use the SynthMorph method to train a contrast-invariant registration model from a config file (.json).
 Some additional files are provided to perform registration starting from volumes of any size (pre-processing steps included in the registration file) and to be able to generate unregistered volumes by applying a deformation field synthesized from noise distribution.

 In addition, different pipelines (.sh shell script) are provided: `pipeline_bids_register_evaluate.sh`, `pipeline_bids_register_evaluate_opt_affine.sh`, ...
 These pipelines offer a framework for the registration of pair of images of any modality (contrasts) for each subject of any dataset following the Brain Imaging Data Structure ([BIDS](https://bids.neuroimaging.io/)) convention (can be two different modalities).
-Evaluation tools are included in the pipeline (using different features from the Spinal Cord Toolbox ([SCT](https://spinalcordtoolbox.com/)) to assess the registration results, focusing on the spinal cord.
+Evaluation tools are included in the pipeline (using different features from the Spinal Cord Toolbox ([SCT](https://spinalcordtoolbox.com/) notably) to assess the registration results, focusing on the spinal cord.

 This strategy of learning contrast-invariant registration is explored in regard of the IvadoMed’s issue [#659](https://github.com/ivadomed/ivadomed/issues/659) on multimodal segmentation tasks with non-coregistered data.
 Adding a contrast agnostic registration model as a preprocessing step in the IvadoMed’s pipeline may enable the use of multimodal data for segmentation tasks even when the data are not yet registered.